edzhangsy/CS277/README.md

 ## PySEAL

-Initially the PySEAL library was used for its ease of use being directly compatible Seal library should be compiled first.
+Initially the PySEAL library was chosen for its ease of use being directly compatible with our setup written in Python.

+>Note: Microsoft SEAL library does not come with working with Tensors directly.

+Since PySEAL simply invokes a python wrapper to the [Microsoft SEAL](https://github.com/microsoft/SEAL) library, we will have to modify futher if we want to use it on Tensors.

+Below are the directions for running PySEAL and for more information visit the [PySEAL](https://github.com/Lab41/PySEAL/tree/master) GitHub repository.

+#### Installation

+PySeal library should be compiled first.
 After compilation, you can see the `seal.*.so`
 Copy it under the directory of the this repo, and you should be able to use it by `import seal`